observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 </details>

-Let’s also make sure that your Devices State Manager is functioning properly.
-Run again `kubectl get pods` command and check that the `devices-state-manager` pod is in the `Running` status.

 ### Deploy: 🌡️ Devices Data Simulator

 To generate data from virtual devices for testing purposes, we're deploying [the Device Simulator](https://learn.microsoft.com/en-us/samples/azure-samples/iot-telemetry-simulator/azure-iot-device-telemetry-simulator/).
 This simulator effectively generates temperature data at defined intervals for each virtual device and transmits this data as messages to Event Hub.